texfaq/texfaq.github.io/FAQ-grmaxwidth.md

 \makeatother
 ```
 <!-- {% endraw %} -->
-This defines a ''variable'' width which has the properties you want.
+This defines a "variable" width which has the properties you want.
 Replace `\linewidth` if you have a different constraint on the width
 of the graphic.